 - farms and other rural energy consumers,

 - government regulatory agencies.

+Our annual conference is in February, see details and registration below.
 Follow the links above or to the right to find out more about the MREC, MREC publications, announcements and other educational programs and information on a variety of rural energy issues.
 Here is a promotional flier about MREC (half a page, front and back).